-I listen and grimace.
-Because I know something: that clerk is not the highest paid employee of the hotel, but in many respects he is its most important one.
-A clerk like that is the nightmare of every hotel owner and manager.
+That clerk is the nightmare of every hotel owner and manager.
 He deals with the public, often when no one else sees, and he can make or break the establishment.

-As followers of Jesus Christ, you and I are on the front desk for Jesus.
+As followers of Jesus Christ, in a sense you and I are on the front desk for Jesus.
 People look at our lives, watch how we handle stress and problems and frustrations, and come to conclusions about the Lord whom we profess.

 We don’t like that.
 We say to them, “Don’t look at me.
 Look at Jesus.”
 But to no avail.
 They’re going to watch us.